-The specifications and other information in this document were verified to be accurate and complete at the time of its publication.
-However, due to ongoing product improvement, this information is subject to change at any time without prior notice.
-For the latest information, see our documentation online at chargepoint.com/guides.
+Commercially reasonable efforts were made to ensure that the specifications and other information in this manual are accurate and complete at the time of its publication.
+However, the specifications and other information in this manual are subject to change at any time without prior notice.